macoto00/ATM-App/README.md

 ## * App is in Development Process *

+App is not fully complete.
+There is ongoing development process.

 # ATM Demo project

 The task is to design and develop an application for ATM operation.
 Limit the scope to a single scenario, for example, cash withdrawal.